 - Uncover trends affecting local business conditions

 Each year, DCEDC staff and Business Retention committee volunteers conduct 20 or more business retention meetings with a diverse group of local manufacturing, service, construction, retail and tourism businesses to thank them for doing business in the county and to assist them in resolving any issues constraining their growth.
 Staff and volunteers utilize Executive Pulse, an on-line business retention software package employed throughout Northeast Wisconsin, which allows for data mining and reporting capabilities on both the local and regional level.

-For more information about DCEDC Business Retention efforts, or to volunteer, contact Sam Perlman, Economic Development Manager.
+For more information about DCEDC Business Retention efforts, or to volunteer, contact Paige Funkhouser, Economic Development Manager.

 DCEDC Business Retention Volunteers

 Ken Glasheen – Nicolet Bank

 Danny Hanson – Nicolet Wealth Management